coderubrika/python-startup/README.md

  ## Uploading to your repository

-You can simply fork the repository, or create own repository run the following code in the terminal:
+You can simply fork the repository, or create own repository then run the following code in the terminal:

 `git remote remove origin`